-The program is only successful if families are committed to completing the content in each of the home sessions.
+The program is only successful if families are committed to doing the home lessons.
 The diocese requires 30 hours per year of religious education…gathering at church for 1 ½ hours each month will not meet that requirement.
-The home lessons compile the remainder of the 30 hours.
+The home lessons complete the remainder of the 30 hours.

 However, if a health or emergency situation arises that makes it impossible to do the work at home in a timely manner, please contact the director to discuss arrangements for catching up.

 How much service is required of the families participating in the program?